 · COVID-19 related information needs to be accurately communicated and updated when the information changes.

-· Clearly outline the COVID-19 related reasoning for exceptions to existing policies and procedures so that won’t be perceived as preferential treatment when those exceptions no longer apply in the future.
+· Clearly outline the COVID-19 related reasoning for exceptions to existing policies and procedures so that won’t be perceived as a preferential treatment when those exceptions no longer apply in the future.

 · Never disclose personal information about a known infection.